mounty1/JackRose/README.md

 - Code will be rewritten in progressively higher-level constructions.
 - Patches and comments are welcome, provided they are explained.
 - The Yesod scaffolding system is not of interest.

+Now that the project has become feasibly useable:
+- I will _try_ to ensure that any database migration is automatic.
+- As soon as CI is complete, I'll only push to github when the tests pass.
+- I'll keep Haddock up to date.